After a long year-plus of working remotely, many employees are heading back to the office.

 As place and time shift for modern teams, look to digital collaboration for consistency and continuity.
 Make the digitally defined-workplace your team’s shared workspace — the “HQ” where teams come together in a fluid way to work.

-The prize for creating WFA collaboration that works is that once it’s achieved, teams no longer have to worry about where work happens — they’re left to focus on doing the hard work itself.
+The prize for creating hybrid collaboration that works is that once it’s achieved, teams no longer have to worry about where work happens — they can, instead, focus all their energy and effort on doing the work itself.